awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-datasync-create.md

 # Creating a Resource Data Sync for Compliance<a name="sysman-compliance-datasync-create"></a>

-You can use Systems Manager Resource Data Sync to send compliance data from all of your managed instances to a target S3 bucket\.
+You can use AWS Systems Manager Resource Data Sync to send compliance data from all of your managed instances to a target S3 bucket\.
 When you create the sync, you can specify managed instances from multiple AWS accounts, AWS Regions, and your on\-premises hybrid environment\.
 Resource Data Sync then automatically updates the centralized data when new compliance data is collected\.
 With all compliance data stored in a target S3 bucket, you can use services like Amazon Athena and Amazon QuickSight to query and analyze the aggregated data\.
 Configuring Resource Data Sync for Compliance is a one\-time operation\.

 The following graphic shows how Resource Data Sync aggregates all data from different accounts, Regions, and your hybrid environment to a central repository\.

 ![\[Resource Data Sync for Systems Manager Compliance\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/ConfigComplianceDataSync.png)

-Use the following procedure to create a Resource Data Sync for Compliance by using the Amazon EC2 console\.
+Use the following procedure to create a Resource Data Sync for Compliance by using the Amazon Elastic Compute Cloud \(Amazon EC2\) console\.

 **To create and configure an S3 bucket for Resource Data Sync \(console\)**